cjblink1/NameGenerator/README.md

 # NameGenerator
-This project was inspired by Brian Krawiek in December 2017.
+This project was inspired by Brian Krawiec in December 2017.
 The application generates names for various things.

 ## To Run:
 1. Download the .zip file